BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played 10 games, with four wins against the spread.
+- In Georgia Southern's 10 games this year, it has four wins against the spread.

-- The Eagles have been underdogs by 20 points or more one time this season and have not covered the spread once.

-- Georgia Southern's games this year have hit the over five times in nine opportunities (55.6%).
+- Georgia Southern has hit the over in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- When Georgia Southern churns out more than 391.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- When Georgia Southern totals over 391.7 yards, the team is 3-1 against the spread and 3-2 overall.

-- This year the Eagles have 14 turnovers, three fewer than the Cougars have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.